karlwilcox/website-build/articles/_posts/2022-03-08-countries-i-have-visited.md

 ---
-layout              : article
+layout: article
+comments: true
-title               : "Countries I Have Visited" subheadline         : ""
+title: "Countries I Have Visited"
-teaser         : ""
+subheadline: ""
-category               : "general"
-comments           : true
+teaser: "Thoughts and Ramblings"
+tags:
+  - post
+categories:
+  - article
+image:
+  thumb: fp-gallery/Authority-Figure-thumb.jpg
+  title: fp-gallery/Authority-Figure.jpg
+  caption_url: "The Author"
 ---

 The post on places I have lived has inspired another list, Countries I have visited, other than the country of my birth:

 *   Antigua